Fabtech logo

 Administrative Staff

-Administrative staff serve as a bridge between tenants, property owners, and tenants or occupants.
+Administrative staff serve as a bridge between property owners and tenants or occupants.
 Think front-desk assistants or concierges.
 They’re often the first point of contact with tenants and handle communication regarding maintenance activities and liaise with the maintenance team to make sure they’re aware of any issues.

 Janitorial Staff